-The 2021 University of Arkansas at Pine Bluff (UAPB), Annual Security Report/Fire Safety Report is provided to current and prospective students and to employees as part of the University's commitment to the safety and well-being of the UAPB community.
-All policy statements contained in this report apply to all campuses unless otherwise indicated.
+The 2022 University of Arkansas at Pine Bluff (UAPB), Annual Security Report/Fire Safety Report is provided to current and prospective students and to employees as part of the University's commitment to the safety and well-being of the UAPB community.
+All policy statements contained in this report apply to both campuses unless otherwise indicated.

-The Clery Act
+Clery Act Requirements